 Better record-keeping with all your documents in one place

 We're all guilty of deleting an email we thought we would never need, only to desperately try to find it 6 months later.
-Luckily, technology can help by letting you access your documents and statements on demand.
+Luckily, NDIS management software can help by letting you access your documents and statements on demand.

 For example, at :Different, property managers and owners can access rental payment statements, bills, invoices and inspection forms in the Owner's App or Portal at any time.
 Come tax time, the annual statement can always be automatically generated instantly since all the information we need is stored in the Cloud.